Masquerade Bone Spear Necromancer BiS Gear, Gems, and Paragon Points

 Zei's Stone of Vengeance is another separate damage multiplier, whose range-dependent amplification can be easily maxed out by the long reach of Bone Spear.
 The level 25 property will add some minor control and safety to the build, as well as another proc for Bane of the Trapped and Krysbin's Sentence.
 Note that if you struggle with survival, you can viably alternate this gem to the toughness powerhouse Esoteric Alteration.

 Introduced in Season 4, Bane of the Stricken occupies a firm spot in your jewelry sockets during GR progression.
 Building up your damage multiplicatively in prolonged fights and with a level 25 bonus specifically targeting Rift Guardians, this gem is tremendously helpful for AoE-oriented builds such as this one.

 When it comes to gear gems, you will start out progression by slotting the highest available level of Topazes in the chest and pants sockets.
 Ideally, these will all be Flawless Royal Topazes as soon as possible.
 As you grow in Paragon (bulking up Intelligence in the Core section) and aim for higher tier and more dangerous GRs, you will transition those gems into the defensive Flawless Royal Ruby, scaling the lacking Armor of an Intelligence-based character (Intelligence scales Resistances).
 There is no specific breakpoint where you do that; the rule of thumb is to make the change as soon as you feel the lack of toughness impede your progress.
-Since this is a rather resource intensive, slot a Flawless Royal Topaz in your helm.
+With the inclusion of Cpt.
+Crimson, this build generally stacks into cooldown reduction, so you should use a Flawless Royal Diamond in the helm.
 In your weapon, use a Flawless Royal Emerald for the Crit Damage boost.